 This blog reviews options for removing your stock Subaru gauge cluster to install a digital dash.
+If you are looking for a plug-and-play harness, please email us at email@example.com.

 What is a Digital Dash?

 A digital dash is a small computer that replicates the inputs of your stock gauge cluster with a digital display.
 They are a universal product, so installing one into your Subaru will require custom wiring and solutions.
-Common products would include the Haltech IC-7, AEM CD-7, and the AIM series of digital dashes.
+Common products include the Haltech IC-7, AEM CD-7, and the AIM series of digital dashes.

 Digital Dash and the Alternator Circuit